vuejs/it.vuejs.org/src/api/index.md

 - **Expects:** `Funzione | Inline Statement`

-- **Argument:** `event (required)`
+- **Argument:** `evento (required)`

 - **Modifiers:**
   - `.stop` - call `event.stopPropagation()`.
-  - `.prevent` - call `event.preventPredefinito()`.
+  - `.prevent` - call `event.preventDefault()`.
-  - `.capture` - add event listener in capture mode.
+  - `.capture` - add evento listener in capture mode.
-  - `.self` - only trigger handler if event was dispatched from this element.
+  - `.self` - only trigger handler if evento was dispatched from this elemento.
   - `.{chiaveCode | chiaveAlias}` - only trigger handler on certain chiaves.

 - **Utilizzo:**

-  Attaches an event listener to the element.
-The event Tipo is denoted by the argument.
+  Attaches an evento listener to the elemento.
+The evento Tipo is denoted by the argument.
 The expression can either be a method name or an inline statement, or simply omitted when there are modifiers present.

-  When used on a normal element, it listens to **native DOM events** only.
-When used on a custom element component, it also listens to **custom events** emitted on that child component.
+  When used on a normal elemento, it listens to **native DOM eventi** only.
+When used on a custom elemento component, it also listens to **custom eventi** emitted on that child component.

-  When listening to native DOM events, the method receives the native event as the only argument.
-If using inline statement, the statement has access to the special `$event` property: `v-on:click="handle('ok', $event)"`.
+  When listening to native DOM eventi, the method receives the native evento as the only argument.
+If using inline statement, the statement has access to the special `$evento` property: `v-on:click="handle('ok', $evento)"`.

-  **1.0.11+** When listening the custom events, inline statements have access to the special `$Argomenti` property, which is an array of the additional Argomenti passed to the child components' `$emit` call.
+  **1.0.11+** When listening the custom eventi, inline statements have access to the special `$Argomenti` property, which is an array of the additional Argomenti passed to the child components' `$emit` call.

 - **Esempio:**